zmughal-utils/vimrc/.vim/bundle/neocomplete.vim/README.md

 [MacVim with `if\_lua`](https://github.com/zhaocai/macvim)

-Or, you can install MacVim with homebrew:
+Or, you can install MacVim with homebrew: (Make sure you have Xcode fully installed)

-    brew install macvim --with-cscope --with-lua
+    brew cask install macvim --with-cscope --with-lua
-    brew linkapps macvim

 To install Vim (as opposed to MacVim) with homebrew: